Plumsail/forms-docs/source/designer/controls.rst

 List or Library
 -------------------------------------------------------------
+*This control is only available in Plumsail Forms for SharePoint*

 List or Library is a control which allows you to view, edit, add or delete items or documents to related SharePoint List or Document Library from within the form.

 This control is extremely powerful and versatile - it supports filtering, selecting root folder, uploading multiple documents at once and much more.

-*Note: List or Library is available in Forms starting with version 1.0.5*

 .. image:: ../images/designer/controls/ListOrLibrary.png
    :alt: List or Library control